hqqxyy/Context-Aware-Matting/README.md

 ## License
-The provided implementation is strictly for academic purposes only.
+The provided implementation is for research purposes only.
 Should you be interested in using our technology for any commercial use, please feel free to contact us.